Transportation & Wash Facilities

 All trucks and trailers returning from high-risk sites should be properly washed and disinfected (and preferably dried) according to the Canadian Swine Health Board (CSHB) standard.

-At temperatures below freezing, propylene glycol (PG) must be added to disinfectants to delay them from freezing and allow adequate contact time to kill PEDv.
+At temperatures below freezing, propylene glycol (PG) can added to disinfectants to delay them from freezing and allow adequate contact time to kill pathogens.
 As much as 40% PG (by volume) must be used in the disinfectant solution to allow adequate contact time below -20°C.

 Establish a Line of Separation (LOS) – National Pork Board (US)

-Transportation PEDv Control at Packing Plants – National Pork Board (US)
+Transportation Biosecurity Protocols – National Pork Board (US)

 Biosecure Unloading Procedures for Transporters Delivering Pigs

 Transporters need to follow strict biosecurity protocols when picking up or delivering pigs, especially at high-traffic sites such as abattoirs and assembly yards.
 Drivers are not to enter the barn or office except in exceptional circumstances, and they must wear disposable boot covers at all times when outside of their truck cab.

 Biosecure Trailer Entry – Rubbermaid® Protocol (best practice)

 The main objectives of the Western Canadian Swine Transport Wash Program (WCSTWP) are to: